Software-Cakes/Project-Princess-010/README.md

   <img src="game%20assets/crew_members/pilot.png" width="400">
 </p>
 <p align="center">
-  Razor-focused and cool under pressure, the Pilot is the brain of any mission.
-The Pilot reads incoming threats, making split-second calls to keep everyone safe while simultaneously mapping escape routes in the case the worst comes to pass.
+  <i>Razor-focused and cool under pressure, the Pilot is the brain of any mission.
+The Pilot reads incoming threats, making split-second calls to keep everyone safe while simultaneously mapping escape routes in the case the worst comes to pass.</i>
 </p>
 <table>
   <thead>